 In a body corporate situation, disputes will usually either arise between unit owners, owner/owners and the body corporate or an owner/the body corporate and a neighbour.
-The most common owner-to-owner disputes tend to be over noise, lack of appropriate maintenance of their own property or the use of common property (such as constantly parking a car in a common area).
+The most common owner-to-owner disputes tend to be over noise, lack of appropriate maintenance of their own property or the use of common property (such as someone parking a car in the common area or someone else's private car space).
 Owner–body corporate disputes are commonly over maintenance issues or fees and body corporate to neighbour issues can be over anything from overhanging trees to construction noise.

 The First Steps

 Larger bodies corporate will often have an internal dispute or grievance resolution process documented and many dispute-resolving tribunals will have expected the parties to have gone through such an internal process before they will consider reviewing the issue.
 In Tasmania, common property is usually so clear cut that any disagreements are rarely escalated outside the body corporate.
 In Western Australia, about 95 per cent of cases are either dismissed or withdrawn by consent.